For a concise résumé (focused on recent work), click here.

 Burnett was part of the summer workshop/residency The Politics of Attention III: What Cannot be Bought (or Sold) at the Eugene O’Neill Center in Waterford, CT, August 9-15, 2021 — part of the ongoing work of the Friends of Attention (who recently got a nice writeup here; also check out the latest publication by the collective, in the current issue of October).

 Curious about the work of the research collective ESTAR(SER)?
 In this podcast put together by the Glasgow International, Burnett and Sal Randolph discuss their collaborations (and their collaborators) in this longstanding project, where archival poetics meets the history of attention.
-The big ESTAR(SER) book will be out in November of 2021.
+The big ESTAR(SER) book will be out in the UK in November of 2021.
 And the following year, the collective will do a major exhibition at the Frye Museum in Seattle.

 Click here for a podcast about the work of the Friends of Attention (Stevie Knauss and Burnett in conversation about the Twelve Theses on Attention) — part of the “Encounters” series for the Glasgow International.